PowerLoom/onchain-consensus/README.md

 - `ticker_begin_block` is the block from which you want the `epoch_generator` service to start (starts from the current block if set to 0)
 - `anchor_chain_rpc.url` is the RPC URL for Prost Chain where the protocol state lives
 - `anchor_chain_rpc.protcol_state_address` is the Protocol State contract address with which `EpochGenerator` interacts and releases Epochs
-- `anchor_chain_rpc.validator_address` is the EVM account address for the validator this is releasing/finalizing Epochs
+- `anchor_chain_rpc.validator_epoch_address` is the EVM account address for the validator this is releasing/finalizing Epochs
-- `anchor_chain_rpc.validator_private_key` is the validator EVM account address private key
+- `anchor_chain_rpc.validator_epoch_private_key` is the validator EVM account address private key
+- `anchor_chain_rpc.force_consensus_address` is the account address for the force consensus service, this doesn't need to be a validator account
+- `anchor_chain_rpc.force_consensus_private_key` is the private key for the force consensus account

 ## Monitoring and Debugging